JakeWharton/gitout/README.md

 [github.clone]
-starred = true  # Optional, default false watched = true  # Optional, default false repos = [
+starred = true  # Optional, default false watched = true  # Optional, default false
+# Extra repos to synchronize that are not owned, starred, or watched by you.
+repos = [
   "JakeWharton/gitout",
 ]

+# Repos not on GitHub to synchronize.
 [git.repos]
 asm = "https://gitlab.ow2.org/asm/asm.git"
 ```